twilio/twilio-php/README.md

 **On January 1, 2020, Twilio will no longer support PHP version 5 via this helper library.** Please see [this issue](https://github.com/twilio/twilio-php/issues/582) for details.

-This library supports the following Python implementations:
+This library supports the following PHP implementations:

 * PHP 5.5
 * PHP 5.6